aumtuhin/iungo-react-native/README.md

 # iungo
-is a latin name means connect
+is a latin name means connect, a social media app